-At Rowdown Primary School, we aim to develop all abilities of pupils, including their personal and social skills, especially if these are not strengths.
+At Rowdown Primary School, we aim to develop all abilities of pupils, including their personal and social skills.
 We aim to create an environment in which children are taught to relate well to each other and where differences of all kinds, including ability, are accepted.

 We recognize that some able children may also have Special Educational Needs and need additional support.

-Children may require additional arrangements for emotional and social development or support; for example SPILL (Speak I will listen) session, or Sessions with Learning Mentors who run a variety of small groups aimed at developing social skills, life skills and emotional resilience.
+Children may require additional arrangements for emotional and social development or support; for example a SPIL (Speak I will listen) session or sessions with our Learning Mentors who run a variety of small groups aimed at developing social skills, life skills and emotional resilience.
 They are also available to work with children on a 1:1 basis.
 This may be for regular or occasional support with school or home issues.